-Interviews will be conducted in English.
+The eligibility process will be conducted in the preferred language and based on the family's preference.
 For limited English proficient (LEP) applicants, the MHA will provide translation services in accordance with the MHA's LEP plan.

 If the family is unable to attend a scheduled interview, the family should contact the MHA in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend a scheduled interview, the MHA will send another notification letter with a new interview appointment time.
-Applicants who fail to attend two scheduled interviews without MHA approval will have their applications made inactive based on the family's failure to supply information needed to determine eligibility.
-The second appointment letter will state that failure to appear for the appointment without a request to reschedule will be interpreted to mean that the family is no longer interested and their application will be made inactive.
+In all circumstances, if a family fails to submit the application prior to the established deadline, the MHA will send another notification email with a new deadline date.
+Applicants who fail to respond to two selection notifications without MHA approval will have their applications withdrawn from the applicable waiting list.
+The second notification letter will state that failure to provide the requested information prior to the deadline will be interpreted to mean that the family is no longer interested, and their application will be withdrawn.
 Such failure to act on the part of the applicant prevents the MHA from making an eligibility determination, therefore the MHA will not offer an informal hearing.